Skip to content Skip to footer

 What are you doing to tell the next generation what God has done?

 In recognition of our country’s 250th anniversary, Christian Service Brigade has several resources to help dads, CSB Units, and entire church congregations have fun recalling and celebrating God’s providence in U.S. history.
-Each of the following includes hands-on activities such as building/carving colonial-era kids’ games/toys, learning about colonial period clothing and colonial militia weapons and marching formations, as well as lessons and reflections on the providence of God in our nation’s founding and formation.
+Each of the following includes hands-on activities such as building/carving colonial-era kids’ games/toys, learning about colonial-period clothing and colonial militia weapons and marching formations, as well as lessons and reflections on the providence of God in our nation’s founding and formation.
+Click here for more details

 Individual Dads:

-• CSB’s Fathering Adventure material, including the special ‘American Liberty’ edition, gives you what you need to create memorable one-on-one mentoring experiences with your children.
-Included are a Mentor’s Gameplan as an easy guide for you, and an Activity Book and Trading Cards for your child.
-(Photos of the three resources and a link to the store.)
+CSB’s Fathering Adventure material, including the special ‘American Liberty’ edition, gives you what you need to create memorable one-on-one mentoring experiences with your children.
+Included are a Mentor’s Gameplan as an easy guide for you and an Activity Book and Trading Cards for your child.

 Churches/Everyone: